ErikBaukovac/Trip-To-Mars/README.md

 # Trip-To-Mars
-MySQL database for Faculty Project with simple (CRUD) PHP application
+MySQL database and PHP app for Faculty Project